colyseus/docs/docs/authentication/module.md

 #### → `client.auth.token`

+The authentication token is automatically sent to the server on every request.
 Operations that result in a user being logged in will set the `client.auth.token` property, which is a JWT token containing the user's data.
-This token is automatically sent to the server on every request.
+The contents of this token are

 === "JavaScript"

     ```typescript
     client.auth.token = "xxxx";
-    console.log(client.auth.token);
     ```

 !!!
 Note "The JWT token is cached and reloaded on page refresh."